 Karen Wilson. (“Dip.Couns” Post Dip.
 Young People) MBACP

 My name is Karen and I am an experienced counsellor.
-I have worked over the last 18 years with young people aged between 5 and 25 within different agencies.
+I have worked over the last 18 years with young people and adults within different agencies.
 They include Mental Health, Parental drug and alcohol abuse, Young Carers and with the LGBT (Lesbian, gay bisexual and transgender) community.
-I have also counselled adults in private practice.

 I work in an integrative style adapting different models to suit the client.
 I believe that this enables both client and counsellor to work more effectively and has best results.